root-project/root/docbook/users-guide/Graphics.md

 -   "`tiff`" a Tagged-Image File Format

--   “`root`”a ROOT binary file is produced
+-   "`root`"a ROOT binary file is produced

 You do not need to specify this second parameter; you can indicate by the filename extension what format you want to save a canvas in (i.e.